-Many people have joined Bruno and have found out how great it is to live and raise a family here in Saskatchewan.
 If you're thinking about living and working here it is important that your spouse and additional family members know about the opportunities available to them as well.
 There are a number of websites (listed below) to help you find further information.

 Before you Begin - Pre Employment

 - You may need to learn more about your occupation in Saskatchewan before you start looking for work.
 The Ministry of Economy has more information on that here.

 - The Government of Canada website provides information to those who may require assistance with assessment of international credentials.

 - There are eleven Regional Newcomer Gateway Welcome Centers throughout the province.
 They welcome all immigrant newcomers, whether coming to Saskatchewan directly from abroad or from another province.
 Settlement advisors are knowledgeable individuals who can assist newcomers to understand Saskatchewan and use its services.

 In Saskatchewan, advertised job openings may be found on job websites, in newspapers, at job fairs and or on community bulletin boards.
 It is also important to know that some jobs are not advertised.
 Finding these types of jobs requires professional networking with managers, employees, family, friends and acquaintances.

 - Networking means talking to people - people you know, people you don't know and people you have just met.
 You can network anywhere with anyone: other parents at your child's school events; your neighbours; teachers; counselors; religious leaders; health care professionals; and, community leaders.

 - The Saskatchewan Chamber of Commerce is an example of a Community Service Organization that can provide you with an excellent networking opportunity.